HyperSQL Database Files and Recovery

 test.script

-This file contains the SQL statements that makes up the database up to the last checkpoint - it is in sync with the contents of test.backup.
+This file contains the SQL statements that makes up the database up to the last checkpoint.
+All the data for MEMORY tables is also stored in this file.

 test.data